HenrikMoe/Service-Infrastructure/README.md

 ## On Premise Infrastructure

-Client spreadsheet service provider for onprem use.
+Client spreadsheet service provider for onPrem use.

 # Hardware